danvk/aoc2023/README.md

 For `<`: the result changes when you hit `num`.
 For `>`: the result changes when you hit `num+1`.

+This ran faster than I expected: ~4 minutes total, and just fast enough that I could submit my answer before my plane took off!
+The tricky part was the `num` vs. `num+1` thing above.

+It seems like most people took the interval approach, which apparently is much faster.

 ### Day 18

 For part 2, the sample has coordinates that go 0-1186328.